Life In The New Jerusalem

 I believe it was always the Lord’s intention that we remain an agrarian society.
 Building cities, inventing labor saving devices, and pursuing activities associated with leisure and self fulfillment all came through the rebellious line of Cain.

-Our role in the Earth’s restoration is not defined anywhere that I can find, so we’ll have to wait and see about that.
-But my understanding of the first 1000 years of our eternity with the Lord certainly does not include sitting around twiddling our thumbs.
-No matter what the Lord has us doing, it won’t be boring.
+Our role in the Earth’s restoration is not defined in any kind of detail, so we’ll have to wait and see about that.
+But the few things we know about the first 1000 years of our eternity with the Lord certainly does not include sitting around twiddling our thumbs.
+After all, it’s the time mankind has been waiting 6,000 years for, and it’s described with words like happiness, joy, and bliss.